Charan-Dasari/Smart-Queue-Prediction/README.md

    ```bash
    dotnet ef database update
    ```
-4. Start the backend server:
+4. Start the backend server (this will also automatically seed the initial provider datasets):
    ```bash
    dotnet run
    ```